Skip to content

 Green

-Green is all about eco-friendly, increased health standards, veganism, health, natural items, or even peace.
-Today green is often used to call out products that aim towards health and positivity through sustainable practices.
+Green is all about eco-friendliness, increased health standards, veganism, health, natural items, and even peace.
+Today, green is often used to refer to products that aim towards health and positivity through sustainable practices.

 Yellow

-Yellow can be seen as bright and fun, but can also be overwhelming because it stands out so much.
-Take a look at the candy aisle, there’s a lot of yellow!
-Yellow stands out, but must be used effectively.
+Yellow can be bright and fun but also overwhelming because it stands out so much.
+Take a look at the candy aisle—there’s a lot of yellow!
+Yellow stands out, but it must be used effectively.

 Define Your Brand Identity

-Packaging is sometimes the very first interaction your customers will have with your products.
-This is your chance to define your brand identity and make a statement about who you are, and who you are selling to.
+Packaging is sometimes the very first interaction your customers have with your products.
+It is your chance to define your brand identity and make a statement about who you are and who you are selling to.

-Harvard professor Gerald Zaltman claims that as much as 95 percent of the purchasing decision takes place subconsciously.
+Harvard professor Gerald Zaltman claims that as much as 95 percent of purchasing decisions occur subconsciously.

 Brand identity is all about clarity.